-GSA is modernizing its core financial management system through the Billing and Accounts Receivable (BAAR) Project.
-Central to the BAAR Project is the three-phased release of the Vendor and Customer Self Service (VCSS) website.
-Once it is fully deployed, VCSS will provide GSA customers with online access to their bills, statements and billing data, and paper bills and File Transfer Protocol (FTP) files will be phased out.
+GSA has modernized its core financial management system through the Billing and Accounts Receivable (BAAR) Project.
+Central to the BAAR Project was the three-phased release of the Vendor and Customer Self Service (VCSS) website.
+VCSS provides GSA customers with online access to their bills, statements and billing data while paper bills and File Transfer Protocol (FTP) files have been phased out.

-BAAR Phase 3 is currently in progress, and customers of all remaining GSA business lines will transition to VCSS in four separate waves.
-Waves 3.1 and 3.2 were completed in August 2014 and January 2015, respectively.
+BAAR Phase 3 customers transitioned to VCSS in four separate waves.
+The following timeline shows the implementation dates for each wave.
 For a complete list of business lines and implementation dates, please reference the Schedule by Phase.

 - Waves 3.1 and 3.2 focused solely on GSA Manual Business Processes

-- Wave 3.3 will implement the Outlease Business Line and will continue the implementation for all Manual Business Processes
+- Wave 3.3 implemented the Outlease Business Line and continued the implementation for all Manual Business Processes

-- Wave 3.4 will complete the implementation for all remaining GSA business lines and Manual Business Processes
+- Wave 3.4 completed the implementation for all remaining GSA business lines and Manual Business Processes